scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

   **Stashing/unstashing does modifies your files**, since this is the whole point of it.
   KeeShepherd can **automatically stash** all secrets in a workspace when it is closed and **automatically unstash** them when a workspace is opened.
 Default mode is to automatically stash, but do not automatically unstash.
 You can configure this via Settings (see below).

+  When **unstashing**, KeeShepherd will install a [Git Hook](https://www.atlassian.com/git/tutorials/git-hooks), that prevents your secret values from being accidentally committed.
+When **stashing** back, these hooks will be removed.
+This allows you to commit your config files with **stashed** secrets in them and not be afraid of accidentally committing their unstashed values.

 It's perfectly fine to mix both **supervised** and **managed** secrets in the same config file.
 A good strategy could be to mark real secrets (access keys, connection strings etc.) as **managed** (to keep them safe) and leave less important values like user names, application ids etc. as **supervised** (to make it easy to find them later).